erossini/SnakesAndLadder/README.md

 - Select Tools | Options in Visual Studio.
 - Locate Environment in the list, and select the Extensions and Updates sub-item.
 - Click on Add to add a new feed.
-- Give the new source a Name (e.g. “SpecFlow 3 preview”) and enter the source (“https://www.myget.org/F/specflow-vsix/vsix/”).
+- Give the new source a Name (e.g. SpecFlow 3 preview) and enter the source (https://www.myget.org/F/specflow-vsix/vsix/).
 - Select Tools | Extensions and Updates.
 You should see an update listed on the left.
 - Click on Updates to update the new extension.